RaivoRipuli/lastwarVP/README.md

 4) Run the AutoHotkey script (_autoVP.ahk_)
 6) It will start automatically after two seconds
 7) You can terminate it by holding "q"
-8) The file "list.txt" can be used to allow or block entities based on the settings
+8) The file "list.txt" can be used to allow or block entities based on the settings (by default the deny mode is active, but it is more permissive than allow mode)

 ## Automatic game restart